-This is an compressed and adapted research plan of EFFECTS (date 12/NOV/2017), the full protocol and amendments are available here.
+This is a compressed and adapted research plan of EFFECTS (date 12/NOV/2017) building on the protocol published in Trials.
+The full protocol is available here.

 Purpose of the project